 Injection Site Rotation

-Rotate injection sites to prevent lipodystrophy (localized fat tissue changes).
-For abdominal injections, use a clock pattern around the navel.
+Rotate your injection sites to prevent lipodystrophy (changes in the fat tissue under the skin).
+For belly injections, use a clock pattern around your navel.
 CJC-1295 (no DAC) injection volumes are very small (0.02 mL), making injections quick and virtually painless.
-Allow at least 1 inch between injection sites.
+Keep at least 1 inch between sites.

 Storage